khushpatel3016/ai-scientist/README.md

 Most AI projects wrap an API and call it a day.
 This one builds the full pipeline manually:

-- Extract raw text from a PDF using PyMuPDF
+- Extract raw text from PDFs using PyMuPDF
 - Split into chunks and embed each one using SentenceTransformers
 - Store embeddings in a FAISS index for fast similarity search
 - Embed your question the same way and retrieve the most relevant chunks
 - Pass those chunks as context to LLaMA 3.3 70B and get a grounded answer
-- Feed multiple papers together to find what nobody has solved yet
+- Feed multiple papers together to find contradictions and unsolved problems
-- Turn those gaps into ranked, testable hypotheses
+- Turn those gaps into specific, testable, ranked hypotheses
+- Write a complete academic research paper from those hypotheses

 No hallucination from thin air.
 The model only answers from what the papers say.